 A SPECIAL NOTE ABOUT SUMMER: After many years of teaching, it has been my experience that, without ongoing instruction, students forget about 1/3 of what they have learned during the school year.
-Therefore, students are required to take at least 2 lessons per month during summer vacation.
+Therefore, students are required to attend lessons regularly except when enjoying a vacation or the studio is closed (because even I enjoy summer vacation!).
 Additionally, there may be special sessions and/or camps made available at an additional cost.
 Please meet with me in May to schedule your summer lessons around your various activities.

 EXTENDED ABSENCES: If, for some reason, your student must be absent from the studio for a given length of time (i.e., 8 weeks of soccer, basketball, debate team, etc.), their place may be maintained in the studio with the payment of normal tuition fees.
 Otherwise, the cancellation policy of a 30-day written notice will be enforced and, at your request, re-enrolled as a new student if a space is available.
 If no space is available, the student can be added to the waiting list.